lumyslinski/app_projects/project_python_restapi/README.md

 - **test**:
     - funkload: it is a directory of implemenation tests in funkload
     - locusTest.py: it is a simple test for locus package
-    - unitTest.py: it is a unit test for testing querying github api and the response with required data
+    - unitTestGitHubApi.py: it is a unit test for testing querying github api and the response with required data
+    - unitTestLocalRestApi.py: it is a unit test for testing rest api locally
 - **Dockerfile**: file for running in docker
 - **RunApp.sh**: it runs app in docker
 - **RunAppTest.sh**: it runs app tests